micahondiwa/airbnb-clone-project/README.md

 - Django: For building RESTful API.
 - Django REST Framework: Provides tools for creating and managing RESTful APIs.
 - PostgreSQL: Relational database for data storage.
+- GraphQL: Handling asynchronous tasks such as sending notifications or processing payments.
+- Redis: Caching and session management.
+- Docker: Containerization tool for consistent development and deployment.

 **4. Team Roles**